 Hello and welcome!
 My name is Patricia.
-My boyfriend, David, and I live in the rural community of Sparta, Tennessee, USA.
+I live in the rural community of Sparta, Tennessee, USA.
 It’s part of Middle TN’s beautiful Upper Cumberland Region where you can find miles of hiking trails to picturesque, rocky bluffs or a multitude of scenic waterfalls or simply to take a calm, peaceful stroll through a forest.
 It’s a quiet, simple life here, not much hustle and bustle.
 The natural beauty of the area keeps me inspired to constantly practice my hobbies of photography and drawing.
 As my tagline says,

 Our creativity, our ingenuity, and our gentleness should be our legacy to our children…